-If you don't have time investing into learning those industry-level applications, but still want the final video production to be awesome with velocity effects (speed ramping), seamless transition, gunshot syncing to the beat of the music, dope sound effects, and cinematic grading, you do have a choice using VideoProc Movie (coming soon).
+If you don't have time investing into learning those industry-level applications, but still want the final video production to be awesome with velocity effects (speed ramping), seamless transition, gunshot syncing to the beat of the music, dope sound effects, and cinematic grading, you do have a choice using VideoProc Vlogger.

-VideoProc Movie is a multi-track video editing application for Windows and Mac users, it supports speed ramping effects with a graph editor as that in Adobe After Effects, but is much more flexible and easy for beginners to use.
-All the key elements that make a gaming montage stand out can be achieved using VideoProc Movie.
+VideoProc Vlogger is a multi-track free video editing application for Windows and Mac users, it supports speed ramping effects with a graph editor as that in Adobe After Effects, but is much more flexible and easy for beginners to use.
+All the key elements that make a gaming montage stand out can be achieved using VideoProc Vlogger.